devpreview/async-stylesheet-webpack-plugin/README.md

 ```

 ## Usage
-The plugin will generate an HTML5 file for you that includes all your `webpack`
+The plugin will update all your `webpack` bundles stylesheets in the head using `link` tags with `rel="preload"` attribute.
-bundles in the body using `script` tags.
-Just add the plugin to your `webpack`
-config as follows:
+Just add the plugin to your `webpack` config as follows:

 **webpack.config.js**
 ```js